 According to Leahy, jealousy can provide an opportunity to improve mutual understanding, build greater trust, and help partners become clearer about their commitment to one another.
 Jealousy is a couple’s issue, he says, and as such, both partners can work together to find a solution.
 As Leahy writes, “Love means walking together in the dark.”

-Working together can bring partners closer together so long as both partners are respectful and validating of one another.
-Feelings of jealousy should not be condemned nor shamed.
+Working together can bring partners closer, so long as both partners are respectful and validating of one another.
+Feelings of jealousy should not be condemned or shamed.
 They are not indicative of one’s shortcomings, nor are they necessarily indicative of any problems within the relationship.